Skip to content

 }// synchronized

-Critical section; // here the thread is alone
+section critique; // here the thread is all alone

 This example works correctly.
 We can improve it by avoiding the thread's semi-active wait while it regularly checks the value of the boolean canPass.
 Instead of waking up every 100 ms to check the state of canPass, it can go to sleep and request to be woken up when canPass is true.
 We write this as follows: